mateusdeap/pearprogramming/src/about.md

 title: Who Am I
 ---

-A Ruby miner living in a Fortress by the Emerald Sea.
+A Ruby spellweaver living in a Fortress by the Emerald Sea.

 I also try to widen my expertise to other crafts and enchantments like Elixir and C.

-Checkout my [github](https://github.com/mateusdeap) to see what I've been doing.
+Checkout my [gitlab](https://gitlab.com/mateuspereira) or my [github](https://github.com/mateusdeap) to see what I've been doing.